PumpkinSeed/sqlfuzz/README.md

 - `t`: Table for fuzzing
 - `n`: Number of rows to fuzz
 - `w`: Concurrent workers to work on fuzzing
+- 's': Seed value for reproducibility of data

 ### Package usage